tuneinsight/lattigo/mhe/README.md

 # MHE
-The MHE package implements several Ring-Learning-with-Errors (RLWE) based Multiparty Homomorphic Encryption (MHE) primitives.
+The MHE package implements several Multiparty Homomorphic Encryption (MHE) primitives based on Ring-Learning-with-Errors (RLWE).
-It provides generic interfaces for the local steps of the MHE-based Secure Multiparty Computation (MHE-MPC) protocol that are common between all the RLWE distributed schemes implemented in Lattigo (e.g., collective key generation).
+It provides generic interfaces for the local steps of the MHE-based Secure Multiparty Computation (MHE-MPC) protocol that are common across all the RLWE distributed schemes implemented in Lattigo (e.g., collective key generation).
 The `mhe/heinteger` and `mhe/hefloat` packages import `mhe` and provide scheme-specific functionalities (e.g., interactive bootstrapping).

 This package implements local operations only, hence does not assume or provide any network-layer protocol implementation.